The Not So Typical Fitness Blog

 Small wins you experience tell a far bigger story about your wellbeing than quick wins can.
 In this post, we’re celebrating 5 powerful signs of real progress that often happen long before the number on the scale changes.

-Wolverhampton’s Neurodivergent (AuDHD) Personal Trainer
+Wolverhampton’s Neurodivergent Personal Trainer (AuDHD-Friendly Fitness That Works for You)

 As a neurodivergent personal trainer based in Wolverhampton, I know firsthand how overwhelming bright lights, loud music, unclear instructions, and social expectations can be.
 Fitness should be a path to wellbeing, not another place you have to mask or struggle to fit in.